-EU Regulations Proposals for AI
+EU Regulation Proposals for AI in Europe

 A helpful overview of recent EU regulation proposals for AI in Europe from our partner, Brian McElligott.
 This is also available as a podcast and you can listen on Soundcloud here: